The Smart Shopper's Guide to Going Back to College:

 Will I need to complete some of these classes in person?

 Faster path to degree:Does the school offer self-paced courses or ways to earn credit for work experience?

 Now that you've got a better handle on what to focus on in your college search, you might want to check out what Rasmussen University has to offer you.
 Click the button below to learn more about our Bachelor's degree programs.

 Source: Google, “Education Search Analysis” report, Q316

-Advertisement: This resource was created by Rasmussen College to promote its bachelor completer programs and to provide general career-related information.
+Advertisement: This resource was created by Rasmussen University to promote its bachelor completer programs and to provide general career-related information.
 Please see www.rasmussen.edu/degrees for a list of the programs we offer.
-Rasmussen College is a regionally accredited private college and Public Benefit Corporation.
+Rasmussen University is a regionally accredited private college and Public Benefit Corporation.